MUonE sensitivity to new physics explanations of the muon anomalous magnetic moment: MUonE Basics

 \subsection{NP effects on MUonE experiment}

 NP explanations for the muon $g-2$ anomaly have been comprehensively reviewed e.g.\ in Refs.~\cite{Jegerlehner:2009ry,Lindner:2016bgg}.
 In general, one needs to introduce either a (light) $Z'$ gauge boson or a (light) neutral scalar $S$ that interacts with muons to address the anomaly.
-The contribution of a $Z'$ gauge boson to the anomalous magnetic moment of a charged lepton ($\ell=e,\ \mu,\ \tau$) is in general given by~\cite{Jegerlehner:2009ry,Lindner:2016bgg}:
+The contribution of a $Z'$ gauge boson to the anomalous magnetic moment of a charged lepton ($\ell=e,\ \mu,\ \tau$) is in general given by~\cite{Leveille:1977rc}:

 where $g_{Z'}$ is the gauge coupling of $Z'$ to the charged leptons, $\epsilon_{Z'}\equiv m_{\ell}/m_{Z'}$, $\epsilon_{\ell'}\equiv m_{\ell'}/m_{\ell}$ (with $m_{Z'}$ and $m_\ell$ being the $Z'$ and charged lepton masses respectively), and $\ell'$ is the lepton running in the loop of the corresponding $g-2$ diagram.
-Similarly, the contribution of a neutral scalar $S$ is formulated as
+Similarly, the contribution of a neutral scalar $S$ is formulated as~\cite{Lindner:2016bgg}

 where $y_{\ell\ell^{\prime}}$ is the Yukawa coupling of $S$ to the leptons, the plus (minus) sign in the numerator is for the case of CP-even (CP-odd) neutral scalar, and $\epsilon_{S}\equiv m_{\ell}/m_{S}$ with $m_S$ the neutral scalar mass.
 Note that for both gauge and scalar mediators the charged lepton flavors $\ell$ and $\ell'$ can be the same or different.
+Eqs.~(\ref{eq:g-2_v}) and (\ref{eq:g-2_s}) are obtained by simply evaluating the $F_{2}$ form factor of the triangle diagrams with $Z'$ or $S$ and $\ell'$ running in the loop.
+Since the $F_{2}$ form factor is always finite in triangle diagrams, the results are free from UV divergence.
+However, one should note that here we are discussing a generic $Z'$ or $S$ without referring to the complete models, which may contain other new particles that also contribute to $(g-2)_{\ell}$.

 According to the current theoretical and experimental values of the muon $g-2$ \cite{Tanabashi:2018oca}, we are most interested in new vector or scalar interactions that can produce, or contribute to, the theoretical-experimental discrepancy given by Eq.~\eqref{eq:a_mu_val}, while satisfying all other relevant laboratory, astrophysical and cosmological constraints, in particular those from electron $g-2$, BaBar and NA64.
 In the presence of new gauge or scalar interactions (that can potentially address the muon $g-2$ anomaly), we want to know whether or to what extent these NP interactions can affect the MUonE measurement.
 In other words, if the MUonE measurement of the hadronic polarization turns out to be inconsistent with the SM expectation, we need to examine whether it is due to the same NP that causes the muon $g-2$ anomaly, or simply due to an inaccurate QCD calculation.
 We summarize below the various scalar or vector boson scenarios, and discuss their relevance to the MUonE experiment.
 Before going into detail, we stress again that we will take a conservative approach and do not consider full UV-complete gauge-invariant scenarios, in which the bosons would necessarily couple to neutrinos or quarks with the same strength as to charged leptons.
 Those would be subject to several other stronger limits than the ones we consider here, and thus even strengthen our conclusions on the relevance of NP for the MUonE sensitivity.
 Alternatively, it might be also possible that the breaking of the symmetry associated to the $Z'$ boson or $S$ mass takes place below the electroweak scale, and the couplings of $Z'$ or $S$ to other SM particles are much smaller than those to the charged leptons.